blambov/cassandra/src/java/org/apache/cassandra/db/memtable/TrieMemtable.md

                                   *** End deletion branch
                                   408000501038 -> [ts=EMPTY]
 ```
-Now `[ts=EMPTY]` (i.e. `LivenessInfo.EMPTY`) has no children and has the dangling metadata cleaner called, which
+Now `[ts=EMPTY]` (i.e. `LivenessInfo.EMPTY`) has no children and has the `shouldPreserveWithoutChildren` predicate
-tells the trie code to remove it and the path leading to it, resulting in the final
+called, which tells the trie code to remove it and the path leading to it, resulting in the final
 ```
 40cd0a37fd8f053c6c404170706c650038 -> partition with 0 rows and 2 tombstones
                                   *** Start deletion branch